Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You can apply for a library card online at www.bedfordlibrary.org and click on the get a card button.
 Fill out the form.
 A library staff member will contact you.
 A Texas ID/DL will be required.
 Children must have a parent or guardian apply for them.
 If you have questions, email firstname.lastname@example.org

-While patrons can still return materials through the Library’s dropbox on the north side of the building, we encourage to you stay home and keep the materials until further notice.
+Patrons can return materials through the Library’s dropbox on the north side of the building 24/7.
 There will be no overdue fines during the Library closure.
 For the health and safety of the community and staff, all returned materials will be quarantined for 72 hours before being checked in.

 For the health and safety of the community and staff, all returned materials will be quarantined for 72 hours before being checked in.
 We have implemented a 3 day grace period to avoid overdue fees related to this delayed check-in.
 Email email@example.com or call 817-952-2350 if you are concerned.